adonald/Pantone-CMYK-RGB-Hex/README.md

 Acknowledgments
 ---------------

-I used the excellent [PocketGrid](https://github.com/arnaudleray/pocketgrid "PocketGrid") CSS framework to make the swatches flow nicely.

 I used the Pantone to CMYK reference at [Excalibur Creations](http://www.excaliburcreations.com/pantone.html "Excalibur Creations Pantone to CMYK"), then calculated the RGB, and therefore Hex, values using the equations at [Rapid Tables](http://www.rapidtables.com/convert/color/cmyk-to-rgb.htm "Rapid Tables CMYK to RGB")